jsdev/flip-7/src/revisit-ui/README.md

 - No JSX usage found
 - No references in tests or configuration files

-Total components analyzed: 21
+Total components analyzed: 22
-- Used: 11 (52%)
+- Used: 11 (50%)
-- Archived: 9 (43%)
+- Archived: 10 (45%)
 - Documentation files: 1 (.md files and .svg assets)

-This represents a significant cleanup of ~43% of the component directory.
+This represents a significant cleanup of ~45% of unused code files.